danthegoodman1/icedb/README.md

 - They are limited to their respective cloud providers
 - Closed source, no way to self-host or contribute
 - Only one available query engine
+- Driving a nail with a sledgehammer: no way to adjust query resources when reading smaller amounts of data
+- Show query startup time

 For example, queries on data that might cost $6 on BigQuery would only be around ~$0.10 running IceDB and dynamically provisioning a CLickHouse cluster on fly.io to respond to queries.
 That's a cost reduction of 60x